tastycode-dev/tastycode-dev.github.io/_posts/2023-08-07-tasty-cpp-memory-layout-of-std-string.md

 ## Long Strings

-When people start using `std::string`, it is associated with three data members living somewhere in
+When people start using `std::string`, it's usually associated with three data members living somewhere in memory:
-memory:

 - **Buffer** – the buffer where string characters are stored.
 - **Size** – the current number of characters in the string.